LivePersonInc/developer-center/pages/Documents/ContactCenterManagement/WorkdaysAPI/Methods/delete-workdays-object.md

 **Response example**

-In case delete success - body is empty.<br>
+In case of delete success, the body is empty.

-In case trying to delete an already deleted workdays:
+In case of trying to delete an already deleted workdays:

 ```json
 {